 Thanks to the collecting efforts of Henry Sheldon and local residents, the Center’s archives rank among the top research collections in the state of Vermont.
-The collection comprises close to 1,000 linear feet of manuscripts; over 4,000 books and pamphlets; almost a complete run of local newspapers since 1801; over 500 maps; and thousands of photographs, ephemera and other materials.
+The collection comprises close to 1,000 linear feet of manuscripts; over 4,000 books and pamphlets; almost a complete run of local newspapers since 1801; over 500 maps; and thousands of photographs, ephemera, and other materials.

-Thursday and Friday 1-5 pm or by appointment.
+Hours: Thursday and Friday 1-5 pm.

 Service Fees & Reproduction Rights